sanka4rea/CityU_bioinformatics/content/home/Journals.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Journals"
-subtitle = "The comprehensive list of the bioinformatics and computational biology journals.
-The journals are only listed in alphabetical order."
+subtitle = "The comprehensive list of the bioinformatics and computational biology journals and conferences (in alphabetical order). "

 # Order that this section will appear in.
 weight = 40